UPDATED: Jan 2020

 - Leggings or some pants are recommended for the camel ride.
-I actually lived in my leggings the entire time as it was the perfect thing to wear.
+I lived in my leggings the entire time, as it was the perfect thing to wear.

 - Sunscreen!
 Don’t forget it!

-- If you use camera gear like we do, just know—sand everywhere—may happen.
+- If you use camera gear like we do, just know—sand everywhere—will happen.
 Bring an air blower, multiple lens cloths, and maybe even your crappier lens just in case.
-My lens still has a small crunch on manual focus and Garrett messed up his lens shutters on his G7X!
-Not cool but the pictures were totally worth it.
+My lens still has a small crunch on manual focus, and Garrett messed up his lens shutters on his G7X!
+Not cool, but the pictures were totally worth it.

 - Don’t forget a tripod and intervalometer if you’re going to try some night photography.

-- Your tour will be a bit cheaper and shorter in summer as it’s low season for desert trips at that time for obvious reasons.
-It’s hot AF and it’s not possible to spend all day frolicking around the dunes like we did so I’d advise you to go around April or a bit earlier like we did as this is towards the middle/end of high season.
+- Your tour will be a bit cheaper and shorter in summer as it’s low season for Morocco desert tours at that time for obvious reasons.
+It’s hot AF, and it’s not possible to spend all day frolicking around the dunes as we did, so I’d advise you to go around April or a bit earlier like we did as this is towards the middle/end of high season.

-When we arrived, at night (oops) we were simply meeting Brahim.
-We had 3 people trying to bring us into their shop FROM OUR CAR (not even walking around), and one person wouldn’t leave us alone when we were parked outside a store waiting for Brahim.
-We ignored him but he kept trying to get our attention and knocking on our window.
+When we arrived, at night (oops), we were meeting Brahim.
+We had three people trying to bring us into their shop FROM OUR CAR (not even walking around), and one person wouldn’t leave us alone when we were parked outside a store waiting for Brahim.
+We ignored him, but he kept trying to get our attention and knocking on our window.

-You don’t want to be pressured into a tour but if you don’t book ahead, just know, you’re going to have vultures swooping down on you.
+You don’t want to be pressured into a tour, but if you don’t book ahead, know you’re going to have vultures swooping down on you.

-(Again, I just truly had a great time, this was not sponsored.)
+Again, I just honestly had a great time; this was not sponsored.

 Are you up for taking this Morocco desert tour?
 Let me know what you think in the comments!